 - Maximum word or character count in the product copy field

 - Additional fields below the fold (If you run out of space in the product copy field, then you can add a link for “more information” that drops the reader to a space further down the page.)

 - Forced information (headlines that are automatically inserted, product copy automatically fed to the category pages, etc.)

 Depending on your site design and your CMS, your product descriptions could conceivably be hundreds of words long.
-Generally speaking, however, you’re most likely looking at around 60–80.
+Generally speaking, however, you’re most likely looking at around 60–80 for ecommerce and 2,000 characters for Amazon.
 That doesn’t leave much room to incorporate keyphrases.